-Pinterest’s help files suggest using no more than 20 “specific and descriptive” hashtags per Pin.
+Pinterest’s help files suggest using ” a few” “specific and descriptive” hashtags per Pin.
 Hashtags will only function in Pin descriptions, so don’t use them anywhere else.

 Remember that you’re trying to help people who are interested in your content find your content.
 You’re not trying to hijack a popular hashtag to trick people into finding your content.